Narigo/scalajs-fun/README.md

 works is a nice trick to be sure that you're not wasting time debugging your tests when in reality the build setup is not correct.

+After building a simple virtual dom diffing algorithm, it turns out that adding "simple" optimizations may take some time to get them right.
+There may still be some bugs lurking in the current algorithm but we'll try to refocus on the real implementation of CycleJS again.